-- b) Layout of development blocks and stormwater management ponds and facilities; - c) Location, size and configuration of parks, open space and urban squares; - d) Density and distribution of housing types; - e) Architectural design controls; - f) Achievement of the population, employment and density targets established in Table 2; - g) Provision of municipal services; - h) Refinement of trail network and active transportation links; - i) River crossings (need and feasibility analysis); - j) General location of public views and vistas; - k) Evaluation of cultural heritage resources and methods of conservation; - Conformity with the built form and site development policies of the GID Secondary Plan and the urban design policies of the Official Plan through the development of design guidelines for the area; and - m) Conformity with the energy policies of the GID Secondary Plan including the Implementation Strategy for the GID that coordinates and manages the implementation of the policy directions related to the achievement of carbon neutral development. - 6.
+- b) Layout of development blocks and stormwater management ponds and facilities; - c) Location, size and configuration of parks, open space and urban squares; - d) Density and distribution of housing types; - e) Architectural design controls; - f) Achievement of the population, employment and density targets established in Table 2; - g) Provision of municipal services; - h) Refinement of trail network and active transportation links; - i) River crossings (need and feasibility analysis); - j) General location of public views and vistas; - k) Evaluation of cultural heritage resources and methods of conservation; and - Conformity with the built form and site development policies of the GID Secondary Plan and the urban design policies of the Official Plan through the development of design guidelines for the area. - 6.
 Draft plan of subdivision, Zoning By-law amendment and site plan applications, or any phases thereof, for properties subject to Block Plans shall demonstrate to the City's satisfaction that the proposed development is generally consistent with the applicable Block Plan and will contribute to meeting the principles, objectives and applicable policies and targets of the GID Secondary Plan.
 Block Plans may be amended through the development approvals process, provided the relevant policies of the GID Secondary Plan continue to be satisfied. - 7.
-A traffic impact study will be prepared to the satisfaction of the City in accordance with a Terms of Reference approved by the City as part of the Block Plan process. - 8.
-An Environmental Impact Study will be prepared in accordance with a Terms of Reference approved by the City as part of the Block Plan process and will meet the Environmental Study Requirements of the City's Official Plan to the satisfaction of the City in consultation with the GRCA. - 9.
-The EIS will include the enhancement and restoration of existing surface water features and their riparian areas in order to support fish habitat and the improvement of water quality and quantity. - 10.
-The EIS will establish management objectives and stewardship and/or restoration recommendations for the respective block plan areas for the City's Natural Heritage System that is within the GID. - 11.
+An Environmental Impact Study will be prepared in accordance with a Terms of Reference approved by the City as part of the Block Plan process and will meet the Environmental Study Requirements of the City's Official Plan to the satisfaction of the City in consultation with the GRCA. - 8.
+The EIS will include the enhancement and restoration of existing surface water features and their riparian areas in order to support fish habitat and the improvement of water quality and quantity. - 9.
+The EIS will establish management objectives and stewardship and/or restoration recommendations for the respective block plan areas for the City's Natural Heritage System that is within the GID. - 10.
 The City may require the preparation of detailed Environmental Impact Studies in support of development applications.
-The need for additional environmental studies will be determined through the preconsultation process prior to the submission of development applications. - 11.2.7.4 Height and Density Bonusing
+The need for additional environmental studies will be determined through the preconsultation process prior to the submission of development applications.

+11.2.7.4 Height and Density Bonusing